GeekGamerJourno/natural-closet-master/_clothing/donna-top--perfect-plus.md

 Pin tucks on Sleeve hem and bodice hem, finished off nicely with little frills.

-Great top to&nbsp; use 2 contrasting fabrics.
+Great top to  use 2 contrasting fabrics.

 Suitable for all sizes.
-8 to 24
+8 to 26

-&nbsp;

-&nbsp;

 Please Note:

 We may not have the fabrics the images are photographed in.

-This design can be custom made just for you.

-Choose from our range of current fabrics or we can make up your fabric.

-\* Click here for Fabric collection.

-\* Click here for measurement advice.

-Ring for help in anyway 0427556630.
-Sue or Carole are the Ladies to talk to.

-&nbsp;

-&nbsp;

-&nbsp;